ricab/scope_guard/README.md

 This is also why no "dismiss" operation is provided here, even though it is often present in other implementations.
 The same is achievable by reducing the scope of the guard or moving logic into the callback.

+A decision following the principle in 3 is the exclusion of extra arguments.
+Why add the responsibility of being a "closure" to the scope guard, when we have lambdas and binds?

 All of this makes for a relatively simple and general invariant.
 A scope guard object in the code is _almost always_ something that the reader can assume will